asyncapi/training/VIDEO_5_SCRIPT.md

 If one thing was crystal clear, it was that AsyncAPI should join a neutral home.
 But not just any neutral home.
 It needed to join a well-established and trusted organization.
 Housing the project on such a solid and neutral ground would help to develop its independence and community-driven management.

-Convinced on the idea of democratizing power and devoted to establishing a horizontal model-based, AsyncAPI had the goal, from its very beginning, of fostering multiple points of view that could enrich its vision, decision-making, and governance.
+From the beginning, AsyncAPI has the idea to democratize power and establish a horizontal model.
+Thus encouraging multiple points of view could enrich its vision, decision-making, and governance.

 With these ideas and principles clear, after a long time of searches and negotiations, AsyncAPI joined the Linux Foundation umbrella in March 2021.
 This move granted neutrality and open governance, ensuring that the specification will continue to be driven democratically by the people who contribute their time and effort to the project.